easydoesit/smart-todo/Project_Planner.md

 Tables

-•	Users: stores information about users of the system, including their name, email, and password.
+•	Users: stores information about users of the system, including their name, email, password and the city.

 •	Categories: stores information about different categories for items.